eliotsykes/ShinyCMS-ruby/docs/dev/mailing-list-notes.md

   * Hidden: yes/no
   * Publicised (listed on hub page of some sort): yes/no
 * Open for subscriptions: yes/no / see 'List subscriptions' below
-* List archives (web view of previous posts to a list)
-  * Provides 'view this email in your browser' functionality
-  * Viewable by: anybody / subscribers / admins / nobody

 List categories:
 * e.g. Announcements/Promo/Discussion/etc